Y-Elsayed/Chat-Server/README.md

 # Chat-Server

-This repository contains a **multithreaded group chat server** application implemented in C as part of an Operating Systems project.
+This project is a **multithreaded group chat server** application implemented in C as part of an Operating Systems project.
 The server allows multiple clients to communicate simultaneously, with messages stored in a PostgreSQL database.
 The application demonstrates concepts of socket programming, multithreading, and database management.

 ## Features